 Now, if you happen to make use of a web browser that is fairly modern, you will probably have this feature.

 All modern browsers enable standards such as WebRTC work a lot better.

-If you click here, you can legitimately check for WebRTC leaks with the official Hide My Ass test for WebRTC Leaks.
+If you click here, you can legitimately check for WebRTC leaks with the official Security Gladiators test for WebRTC Leaks.

 Now, remember that VPN services that usually work with the help of a browser extension have the ability to turn this feature off from within the browser.

 VPN extensions do lots of other things but we will not mention them here.

 If you do not want to make use of a VPN extension to do the job for you then you can disable WebRTC within your web browser on your own in a more direct manner.

 Let’s see how you can do that right now.